Healthdirect Free Australian health advice you can count on.

 Tourette syndrome symptoms are usually mild, but can sometimes be severe.

-Someone with Tourette syndrome might be able to stop their tics for a short time, but this builds up tension until the tic ‘escapes’.
+If you have Tourette syndrome, you might be able to stop your tics for a short time, but this builds up tension until the tic ‘escapes’.

-Tics worsen with stress and improve with relaxation or when the person is absorbed in a particular activity.
+Tics worsen with stress and improve with relaxation, or when you are absorbed in a particular activity.

-Tourette syndrome can be accompanied by other conditions, such as attention deficit hyperactivity disorder (ADHD) and obsessive-compulsive disorder (OCD).
+Tourette syndrome can be accompanied by other conditions.
+These include attention deficit hyperactivity disorder (ADHD) and obsessive-compulsive disorder (OCD).

 How is Tourette syndrome diagnosed?

-Tourette syndrome can cause problems with daily life, including learning, behaviour and sleep problems, anxiety and mood changes.
+Tourette syndrome can cause problems with daily life, including:

 Resources and support